Mariners vs. Angels Player Props Betting Odds

-Oddsmakers have set player props for Ty France and others when the Los Angeles Angels host the Seattle Mariners at Angel Stadium of Anaheim on Friday at 9:38 PM ET.
+Player prop betting options for Shohei Ohtani, Ty France and others are available in the Los Angeles Angels-Seattle Mariners matchup at Angel Stadium of Anaheim on Saturday, starting at 10:07 PM ET.

 Mariners vs. Angels Game Info